About Sarah Rzemieniak Recovery Coaching

 Working as an eating disorder recovery coach feels like such a gift in my life after years of struggle and at last recovery from my own eating disorder.
 I feel so blessed to be able to do this work today.

 I made the career move from working as a dietitian to working as an eating disorder recovery coach after realizing that it was the coaching aspect of the dietetics work that I loved the most and wanted to focus all my attention on.
 I find it deeply rewarding to be able to support individuals in the day-to-day aspects of their recovery journeys like I would have wanted, and to help them bring about the awakening and strengthening of their vibrant, healthy selves from this coaching perspective.

 My dark years:

 I remember the exhaustion, disconnection and overall darkness of my eating disorder like it was yesterday.
 I remember feeling like joy, aliveness and peace had been missing from my life for so long, and how at best all of my efforts led to a brief feeling of relief, only to be replaced with dread and despair when I realized it had to start all over again the next day.

-After reaching this truly amazing place of solid recovery at last, my first career was as a dietitian working with individuals struggling with eating disorders as well as other conditions at hospitals in BC, Canada.
+After reaching this wonderful place of solid recovery at last, my first career was as a dietitian working with individuals struggling with eating disorders as well as other conditions at hospitals in BC, Canada.
 This was a wonderful experience, and it was so rewarding being able to help others make peace with food after everything I had been through.
 However, after some time I realized that it was the coaching aspect of the work that I loved the most and felt the most passionate about pursuing.